EisaK5/40k-Dice-Roller/README.md

 Ex: Save = 3+, rolls 2, wound roll nulled.
     Save = 4+, AP 2, save changed to 6+, rolls 5, wound goes through

+* Invulnerable Save: If input by the user, allows a static save roll.
+Meaning AP has no affect on the save.

 ### damage phase

 * now damage is applied to model. the model has a wound characteristic so wound - damage, if damage >= wound then the model is defeated.

+* Feel No Pain: Once a model has taken damage, each individial damage value is rolled against a Feel No Pain roll (FNP). if above or greater than the input value damage is nulled.
+Ex: total damage = 10, fnp = 5+, roll 4 dice above or equal to a 5+ total damage is now 6

+* Another aspect of the damage values is that they have the option of being a dice roll.
+Using D6 or D3 rolls.
+Ex: 2d6, D6+3, D3, D3+2, 12, etc.